SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-    Try using square brackets to set the second element of an empty array, and to set the value for a key of an empty dictionary.
+    Try using brackets to set the second element of an empty array and to set the value for a key of an empty dictionary.
     Why do you think empty arrays and dictionaries have this difference in behavior?